 - Give us feedback on this statement and our initial action items.

 - Host a virtual event on anti-racism or suggest a presenter you’d like to learn from by emailing firstname.lastname@example.org.

 - Complete our yearly demographic questionnaire, if you are an OWCA member.

 - Join an OWCA committee that interests you.
 We have committees on diversity, accessibility, virtual events, mentoring and resources, grants and fundraising, liasoning with other associations, and our yearly conference.

-- Apply to serve on the Executive Board when we distribute our call for applications in September 2021.
-We will have an open position for a conference chair as well as several new positions.
+- Apply to serve on the Executive Board when we distribute our call for applications in September or October.